November 2012 Assumption Of Risk Update

 Robin Custodi was an experienced roller blader who fell when her roller blade struck a 2 inch height difference between the apron to a driveway and the street.
 As a result, Custodi sustained a fractured hip and other serious injuries.
 Custodi then brought a premises liability complaint alleging that the improper height differential was a defect on the premises and the cause of her fall.
 The defendant argued that one of the risks inherent in rollerblading is falling and that Custodi assumed those risks when she voluntarily chose to take part in this particular sporting activity.
 The trial court agreed with the defendants and dismissed the premises liability complaint holding that Custodi assumed the risk of injury.
 On appeal, the Appellate Division, Fourth Department reversed, finding that this assumption of the risk should not apply to the casual roller blader.
 Thereafter, the defendant appealed to the Court of Appeals.

-Assumption of risk is an affirmative defense which bars a plaintiff from recovery against a negligent party if the defendant can demonstrate that the plaintiff voluntarily and knowingly assumed the risks inherent to the dangerous activity in which he or she was participating at the time of the injury.
+Assumption of risk is an affirmative defense which bars a plaintiff from recovering compensation if the defendant can show that the plaintiff voluntarily and knowingly took on the risks related to they activity in which they were participating when the injury occurred.